mikael-desharnais/poul-o-code/readme.md

 *For English speaking people, this documentation and project is entirely written in French because it is targetted to exclusively french speaking people.
 Be Happy you speak english so you don't have to learn english before learning programming*

-# Poule-o-Code
+# Poul-o-Code

-Poule-o-Code est une interface de développement de jeu et petits programmes à destination des débutants ne parlant que le français
+Poul-o-Code est une interface de développement de jeu et petits programmes à destination des débutants ne parlant que le français

 # Documentation